Approach to equilibrium for a particle interacting with a harmonic thermal bath: Introduction

 The rest of the paper is organized as follows.
 In Section \ref{sec:model} we introduce the exact model we will study and our main results while in Section \ref{sec:discussion} we outline some of the possible extensions and open problems of our work.
-Sections \ref{sec:solution} to \ref{sec:decay2} contain the proofs of the results on the deterministic probe plus bath system.
-Finally Appendix \ref{app:lemmas} contains the statement and proof of several Lemmas useful throughout the paper.
+Sections \ref{sec:solution} to \ref{sec:decay2} contain the proofs of our results while Appendix \ref{app:lemmas} contains the statement and proof of several Lemmas useful throughout the paper.
+Finally Appendix \ref{app:stime} contains the technical details for the improved estimate of the correction terms to $C_{\alpha}(s,t)$.